galaxyproject/galaxy-charts/docs/content/xml-framework.md

 ## XML Parsing During Galaxy Startup

 Let's break down the XML structure and examine how Galaxy processes it to understand the Galaxy visualization framework.
-This will highlight the full capabilities of the framework, which can support any JavaScript-based plugin—not just those built with Vue.
+This will highlight the full capabilities of the framework, which can support any JavaScript-based plugin.

 On startup, Galaxy installs visualization plugins from published `npm` packages.
 Each package must include a `static` directory.